 - The British Approach to Intelligence

-This theme will explore the traits and characteristics of ways in which the British intelligence community operates; it will also briefly examine its origins, organization and the changing definition of the ‘threat’.
+This theme will explore the traits and characteristics of ways in which the British intelligence community operates; it will so briefly examine its origins, organization and the changing definition of the ‘threat’.

 - American Intelligence Since 9/11